michidk/vscli/README.md

 The default behavior tries to detect whether the project is a [dev container](https://containers.dev/) project.
 If it is, it will launch the dev container instead - if not it will launch vscode normally.

+These behaviors apply to local workspaces.
+Remote SSH workspaces always open as remote folders; `--behavior detect` and `--behavior force-container` are not supported with `--remote-host`.

 You can change the launch behavior using the `--behavior` flag:

 ```sh